About Animal Health Consultants

-Since 2007, our veterinary consultant team has brought our industry, academic, clinical practice and research experience to assist dozens of veterinary companies, pharmaceutical companies, start-ups, CROs, laboratories and other organizations expand services and enter the veterinary market.
-We provide practical, real-world advice for developing veterinary pharmaceuticals, animal medical devices, animal diagnostics and other products for the animal health market.
+Our veterinary consultant team brings industry, academic, clinical practice and human and veterinary clinical research experience to every project.
+Since 2007, we have assisted dozens of veterinary companies, pharmaceutical companies, start-ups, CROs, laboratories and other organizations enter the veterinary market.
+Our animal health consulting team provides practical, real-world advice for developing and commercializing veterinary pharmaceuticals, animal medical devices, animal diagnostics and other products for the animal health market.
 In addition, our team members have formed companies with our own money and understand the challenges of developing, manufacturing and commercializing veterinary products.

-Craig established Woods Consulting, LLC in 2007, and has assisted dozens of companies in advancing veterinary drugs, biologics, devices and diagnostics for the animal health market.
-Craig was in academia from 2015-2021, most recently as the Director of Infectious Disease and Biosecurity Projects at Arizona State University (ASU).
-Prior to ASU, Craig was the Dir. of the Institute for Healthcare Innovation at Midwestern University (2015-2021) managing human (PII-PIV) and veterinary clinical trials and served as PI on SARS-CoV-2 studies.
+Craig started Woods Consulting, LLC (Animal Health Consultants) in 2007 to help clients advance veterinary drugs, biologics, devices and diagnostics for the animal health market.
+From 2021-2024, Craig served as the Director of Infectious Disease and Biosecurity Projects at Arizona State University, working on large scale, multi-institutional research projects.
+Prior to ASU, he served as the Director of the Institute for Healthcare Innovation at Midwestern University (2015-2021) managing human and veterinary clinical trials and serving as clinical investigator on dozens studies.
 From 1998-2015, he held senior level positions in the pharmaceutical industry in business development, regulatory affairs, and veterinary clinical research.
-Over the years, Craig has established US operations for international clients and recently formed the One Medicine Group, LLCCraig provides business development, veterinary regulatory, and technology commercialization guidance concerning veterinary biologics, veterinary drugs, animal medical devices, veterinary diagnostics, and other veterinary products.
+Over the years, Craig has established US operations for international clients and recently formed the One Medicine Group, LLC to expand clinical research capabilities.
+Craig provides business development, veterinary regulatory, and technology commercialization guidance concerning veterinary biologics, veterinary drugs, animal medical devices, veterinary diagnostics, and other veterinary products.
 He has published in the Journal of Rheumatology, Toxicon, and Journal of Veterinary Emergency and Critical Care (Google Scholar) and provides veterinary clinical study services at Arizona Animal Hospital (Scottsdale, Arizona).

 M.S. – Veterinary Anatomy – University of Missouri